OpenListTeam/docs/docs/faq/why.md

 ### **How to query your own OpenList version number**

-1. Use the command `alist version`, the console will output
+1. Use the command `openlist version`, the console will output
 2. OpenList Manage --> Settings --> Site --> `Version` option

 Why is the old version of OpenList still after the update?
 Generally, docker encounters this problem.
 You can [**refer to the QA answer mentioned below**](../guide/install/docker.md#how-to-update-docker-installation)